Welcome to today's edition of the Rush 24-7 podcast.

 They're tearing the country apart.

-A group of about 25 people protesting Walmart's imminent arrival in D.C. gathered Thursday night in Woodley Park by picketing the Washington home of a developer who is publicly said he wants to open stores for Walmart in the city.
+A group of about 25 people protesting Walmart's imminent arrival in D.C. gathered Thursday night in Woodley Park by picketing the Washington home of a developer who has publicly said he wants to open stores for Walmart in the city.

 And lo and behold, we have a flyer.

 No Walmart on Georgia Avenue, no Walmart in D.C.
-And guess what?

 It's got a crosshairs logo on it.